-LSD use can cause unpredictable effects.
+Can you get addicted to LSD?
+Yes, but LSD use can cause unpredictable effects.
 Some people enjoy their high, but others endure terrifying fear and feelings of despair.
 The drug alters a person’s mood, personality, and perception of time.
+How long do the effects of LSD last?
 The effects can last up to 12 hours, but LSD stays in your system for about five days.

+Is LSD addicting?
 LSD is a mind-altering drug.
-It is thought LSD causes its characteristic hallucinogenic effects via interaction with the serotonin receptors in the brain.
+LSD causes its characteristic hallucinogenic effects via interaction with the serotonin receptors in the brain.
 Serotonin is a neurotransmitter that helps control your behavior and mood, governs your senses, and moderates your thoughts.
-The physical effects of LSD are unpredictable from person to person.
 Usually, the first effects of the drug when taken by mouth are felt 30 to 45 minutes after taking it, peak at 2 to 4 hours, and may last 12 hours or longer.
 The intravenous (IV) route will produce a much quicker action, usually within 10 minutes.

 - Flashbacks (a return of the “trip” experience) days or months later

 - Rapid Heart Rate, increased body temperature, and high blood pressure

 The user may experience impaired depth and time perception, with a distorted perception of the size and shape of objects, movements, color, sound, touch, and body image.
 In addition, sensations may seem to “cross over,” giving the feeling of hearing colors and seeing sounds.
 These changes can be frightening and can cause panic.